Gonciarov/ilp-machine/README.md

 - all users ('students', 'admin') can login and logout into the system;
 - students can create, edit, and delete reflections ('posts');
+- students can tick their learnt tech and soft skills out and see percentage of curriculum completed
 - admin can create, edit, and delete comments on each post ('comments');
 - admin can create, edit, and delete project reviews ('reviews');
+- admin can see students general info in one place and generate reports in PDF;

 <b>Tech</b>